A Boston street scene from the early '80s:

 The hopeful light in her eyes dims when she hears my reply: "We do all of our direct charitable assistance through two local agencies.
 One is twenty-five miles away but the other is not even two miles down the street.
 However, I have no idea whether they are still open on Christmas Eve at this hour.
 I will be glad to give you directions."

 The last thing the Professional Poor want to do is deal with a charity agency.
 Agencies know every scam out there and even know the names of the Professional Poor who do them.
-Agency workers view the Professional Poor with all the compassion of a Swiss banker.
+Charity agency workers view the Professional Poor with all the compassion of a Swiss banker beholding a panhandler.

 Clara knows she's not making the sale.
 She makes a final, desperate push: "Oh, we don't have enough gas to make it that far."
-(So you intend to drive to Wisconsin how?)
+Two miles.
+So you intend to drive to Wisconsin how?

 I say nothing because there is nothing to say.
 Without a word she suddenly bags her props and walks out the door.
 Like any astute business woman, she knows when to cut her losses.
 On to the next client.